adoniasvitorio/adoniasvitorio/README.md

 #### About me
 Passionate about Tech and Music, Geek and Open Source enthusiast.<br />
-Interested in Business and Communities too.
+Interested in Business and Communities.

 - *Full Stack Developer* working with Laravel and VueJS.
 - Currently studying Javascript ecosystem.